ac000/libmtdac/docs/libmtdac_mtd.h.3.rst

 What API the above scopes belong to.
 They can be OR'd together.
 *MTD_API_SCOPE_ADD* can be used to avoid resetting the oauth.json file when writing to it.
-Say you added ITSA bu then later want to also add VAT...
+Say you added SA but then later want to also add SAASS...

 MTD API Endpoints
 -----------------